 If you want your broccoli softer, continue to AC another 5-10 minutes while the chicken rests.

 If you want your sauce thicker, you can add in a cornstarch slurry and bring it to a boil to thicken.
-1-2 tsp cornstarch in 1 Tbsp of water should be fine.
+1-2 teaspoon cornstarch in 1 tablespoon of water should be fine.

 Plate and pour sauce over chicken.
 Enjoy!

 - Ninja Foodi Pressure Cooker & Air Crisper